microsoftgraph/msgraph-sdk-javascript/changelogs/v3-upgrade-guide.md

 -   `GraphClientError` handles client-side errors encountered within the JavaScript Client SDK whereas, `GraphError` class should be used to handle errors in the response from the Graph API.

 ## Deprecation

-### Deprecating `ImplicitMSALAuthenticationProvider`

--   Use of `ImplicitMSALAuthenticationProvider`, that is,using the implicit authorization flow is not recommended any more.
-[OAuth 2.0 Implicit Grant](https://oauth.net/2/grant-types/implicit/).
--   Alternatively, you can implement a `CustomAuthenticationProvider` with an auth library of your choice.
-Learn more using the [samples](https://github.com/microsoftgraph/msgraph-sdk-javascript#samples-and-tutorials).

 ### Deprecating the `sliceFile` function of the `LargeFileUploadTask` class.